DrewEaster/thespian/README.md

 akka3d
 ======

-A simple DDD, CQRS and event sourcing "framework" based on Akka
+A DDD, CQRS and event sourcing nanoframework based on Akka